mediasanctuary/air-justice-lab/AJL2025/carsen-c/user-guides/AQICalcGuide.md

 AQI Calc.R stores the sensor indexes as a vector of numeric objects.
 Make sure that the blue numbers are a list of the specific indices you want to look at; AQI Calc.R comes pre-loaded with the Air Justice Lab's sensors.

-This vector is subdivided into two smaller vectors, as AQI Calc.R was initially written to compare the two groups.
-You may subset your indices however you want, or not at all.

 ![Sensor indices vector](/AJL2025/assets/indices.PNG)

 #### d.
 Reading and writing files